GustavJaner/cheat-sheets/docs/git.md

 ### Uncommit unpushed commits
 ```
-$ git reset --soft HEAD~1   # Reset the most recent commit - Keeping the changes of the commit
+$ git reset HEAD~1          # Reset the most recent commit    - Keeping the changes of the commit
-$ git reset --soft HEAD~n   # Reset the n number of recent commits
+$ git reset HEAD~n          # Reset the n most recent commits - Keeping the changes of the commit

-$ git reset --hard HEAD~1   # Reset the most recent commit - Discarding the changes of the commit
+$ git reset --hard HEAD~n   # Reset the n most recent commits - Discarding the changes of the commit
 ```

 ### Uncommit pushed commits